bor0/gidti/README.md

 This book is open source.
 However, if you enjoy the content, please support me (the author) by purchasing it.

+The book is dedicated to my wife Dijana, and our kids.

 Copyright 2018, Boro Sitnikovski.
 All rights reserved.